dimenwarper/gexpfoundation_hackathon/README.md

 # gexpfoundation_hackathon
-placeholder for the bio ml hackathong project
+placeholder for the bio ml hackathon project